 We work in great detail with experts to identify the cause and hold the negligent party accountable.
 Prompt investigation can often uncover violations of OSHA safety rules.
 For this reason, it's important to contact us as soon as possible so we can collect and preserve evidence of those violations.

 We negotiate with the insurance company on your behalf to help get you the compensation you're entitled to.
 We'll present a comprehensive package that takes into account your costs, losses, and expenses caused by the negligent party.
 When we receive a settlement offer from the insurance company, we'll review it carefully with you, and together we'll decide what our next steps should be.
 We're prepared to present your case in the strongest possible form at trial if settlement negotiations are unsuccessful.
-We can help you recover full compensation for everything you have lost by filing a personal injury lawsuit.
+We can help you recover full monetary compensation for everything you've lost by filing a personal injury claim or lawsuit.